 The film starts with a montage of NTR’s early life.
-Krish took the criticism of general public seriously and added a few scenes showcasing college days and marriage of NTR with a younger actor.
-However, that seems to be patch work which resulted in the delay of film’s release.
+Krish took the criticism of the general public seriously.
+So, he added a few scenes showcasing the college days and marriage of NTR with a younger actor.
+However, that seems like a patch work which resulted in the delay of the film’s release.
 The film instantly returns to regular drama with the political campaign.
 The regular family drama shows the personal life of NTR.
 The proceedings towards the interval are interesting but the interval episode looks abrupt.

 Nandamuri Balakrishna tries hard to look like NTR.
 His performance is better than that of the first part as the film has a serious tone throughout.
-Vidhya Balan is one of the assets to the film.
+Vidhya Balan is one of the assets of the film.
 She brought the role of Basava Tarakam to life with her performance.
 Rana Daggubati is phenomenal as Nara Chandra Babu Naidu.
 His facial expressions brought a lot of depth to the character.
-Kalyan Ram is just a padding to the film with a ‘father is always right’ attitude.
+Kalyan Ram is just padding to the film with a “father is always right” attitude.
 Sachin Khedekar shines in his role as Nadendla Bhaskara Rao.
 Almost all other actors stand among the crowd without any significant characters.